The Best Composting Toilet Medium (and How to Use It)

 wood pellet kitty litter close up composting toilet

-Compressed wood pellets, used for small animal litter or heating, are compressed sawdust, so much like coir, they are easier to store because they take up less bulk and are an industrial by product.
-Unlike sawdust they won't be available free as they need to be manufactured and transported.
+Compressed wood pellets, used for small animal litter or heating, are actually compressed sawdust.
+Much like coco coir, they are easier to store because they take up less bulk and are an industrial byproduct.
+Unlike sawdust they won't be available for free, as they need to be manufactured and transported.

 Pros of compressed wood pellets